aschuerch/Microbial-Genomics-2018/_episodes/08-quality-control.md

 through a number of  different tools in order to generate your final desired output.
 The execution of this set of tools in a specified order is commonly referred to as a *workflow* or a *pipeline*.

-An example of the workflow we will be using for our variant calling analysis is provided below with a brief description of each step.
+An example of the workflow we will be using is provided below with a brief description of each step.

 ![workflow](../img/variant_calling_workflow.png)